How can I create a reddit / twitter / linkedin post mockup?

-Click on any text, number, or metric in the mockups above to edit them in real-time.
-It’s a fully interactive playground where you can:- Edit the content: Click on any post text to rewrite it with your message
+This isn’t just another article telling you to “go try growth hacking.”
+The tool is right here.
+Edit everything immediately.
+No excuses.
+Writing about tactics is noise.
+Giving you the tools to experiment is signal.
+Click on any text, number, or metric in the mockups above to edit them in real-time:- Edit the content: Click on any post text to rewrite it with your message

 - Adjust the metrics: Change upvotes, likes, comments to match your goals